-This tip has been written for CorelDRAW® Graphics Suite X5.
-While similar features might be available in previous releases the tutorial will be fully applicable to CorelDRAW Graphics Suite X5 only.
+This tutorial has been written for CorelDRAW® X7.
+While similar features might be available in previous releases, this tutorial is fully applicable to CorelDRAW X7 only.

-Drawing objects in CorelDRAW is accomplished by using a variety of tools found in the Toolbox.
-In this Tutorial, we will look at the Curve Tool Flyout.
-The curve tools include: the Freehand tool, the 2-Point Line tool, the Bezier tool, the Artistic Media tool, the Pen tool, the B-Spline tool, the Polyline tool, and the 3-Point Curve tool.
-Once properly mastered, the use of these tools will make design creation simple and accurate.
+Drawing objects in CorelDRAW is accomplished by using a variety of tools found in the toolbox.
+In this tutorial, we will look at the Curve Tools flyout.
+The curve tools include the 2-Point Line tool, the Freehand tool, the Bézier tool, the Pen tool, the B-Spline tool, the Polyline tool, the 3-Point Curve tool, and the Smart Drawing tool.
+Once properly mastered, these tools will make design creation simple and accurate.

 What you will learn

 Before looking at the various curve tools available in CorelDRAW, we must look at the types of nodes that can be created, and how they are controlled.
-The figure below shows what a node would look like if selected with the Shape tool.
-The Shape tool is the standard tool for moving an manipulating nodes.
-This node pictured is what a cusp node would look like.
+The figure below shows what a node looks like when selected with the Shape tool.
+The Shape tool is the standard tool for moving and manipulating nodes.
+The node pictured here is a cusp node.

 Cusp nodes let you create sharp transitions, such as corners or sharp angles, in a curve object.
-You can move the control handles in a cusp node independently of one another, changing only the line on one side of the node.
+You can move the control handles in a cusp node independently of each other, changing the line only on one side of the node.

 With smooth nodes, the lines passing through the node take on the shape of a curve, producing smooth transitions between line segments.
-The control handles of a smooth node are always directly opposite one another, but they may be at different distances from the node.
+The control handles of a smooth node are always directly opposite each other, but they may be at different distances from the node.

 Symmetrical nodes are similar to smooth nodes.
-They create a smooth transition between line segments, but they also let you give lines on both sides of a node the same curve appearance.
-The control handles of symmetrical nodes are directly opposite each other and at an equal distance from the node.
+They create a smooth transition between line segments, but they also let you give the lines on both sides of a node the same curved appearance.
+The control handles of symmetrical nodes are directly opposite each other and at equal distance from the node.

 Line nodes let you shape curve objects by changing the shape of their segments.
 You can make a curved segment straight or a straight segment curved.
 Making a straight segment curved does not noticeably change the segment’s appearance, but it displays control handles that you can move to change the segment’s shape.

-Now we can move on to the various curve tools available in CorelDRAW.
-The Curve Tool Fly-out that lets you create both curved and straight line segments.
+The Curve Tools flyout lets you create both curved and straight line segments.

 Freehand and Polyline tools

-Once the object has been created, select the 4 nodes on the left side vertical lines with the shape tool.
-Next, on the Interactive property bar, select the Convert to Curve icon.
+When the object has been created, we select the four nodes on the left-hand vertical lines with the Shape tool and click the Convert to curve button on the property bar.

-This will then allow you to use the shape tool to drag the control handles out to match the curvature of the image below.
+This allows us to use the Shape tool to drag the control handles out to match the curvature of the letter.

-Once you are satisfied with the shaping of the path around this character, give it a solid contrasting Colors, this way it is easier to see your progress.
-You can then move on to the next character.
+Once we are satisfied with the shaping of the path around the letter, we give it a solid contrasting color, which makes it easier to see our progress.
+We can then move on to the next character.

-When creating a character or object that is made up of multiple paths or areas that need to be "knocked out" such as in the letters A, a, B, b, D, d, O, o P, p Q, q or R remember that the objects need to be combined once they have been created.
-This can be done from the Arrange menu and select Combine, once both objects have been selected.
+When creating a character or object that is made up of multiple paths or areas, such as the letters A, a, B, b, D, d, O, o, P, p, Q, q or R, remember that the objects need to be combined once they have been created.
+This can be done by selecting the objects and clicking Object > Combine.

-Using this process you will find it easy to re-create almost any image you wish.
-Some may take a bit more time than others, but in the end, you will have a piece of artwork that will remind you just how easy it is to recreate in the CorelDRAW Graphics Suite.
+Using this process makes it easy to recreate almost any image you wish.
+Some may take a bit more time than others, but in the end you will have a piece of artwork that will remind you just how easy it is to draw curves in CorelDRAW Graphics Suite.